douglaslira/clazz-room-web/README.md

 # clazz-room-web

-> colaborative class room web front end
+Colaborative class room web front end using vue.js and socket.io
+This is the front end implementation for [clazz-room](https://github.com/randilfernando/clazz-room)
+Goto [here](https://github.com/randilfernando/clazz-room/blob/master/README.md) to read about how to setup backend and run project.

 ## Build Setup